NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 import omni.ui as ui
 ```

-## Step 3.2: Create Manipulator class
+### Step 3.2: Create Manipulator class
-Now, we will begin the SliderManipulator class and insert the init method:
+Now, you will begin the SliderManipulator class and insert the init method:

 ```python
 from omni.ui import scene as sc